Practical tips for holding your baby and helping them attach for a comfortable feed.

 Hold your baby close with their arms free.

 Wrapping them tightly might keep their hands out of the way, but it can make it harder to bring their body in close for a good latch.
-Babies naturally like to have their hands up near their face and resting on your chest.
+Babies naturally like to have their hands up near their face and resting on your breast.

 Position your baby facing you

 Their chest and tummy should be against your body.
-No matter which position you choose, your baby’s head, neck, and body should be in a straight line.
+No matter which position you choose, your baby’s head, neck, and body will be in a straight line.
 Their head needs to be at the same level as your breast and their nose near your nipple.

 Support your baby’s neck and shoulders